Start planning your trip

 Raindrops make the vibrant purple and pink petals and green leaves look even brighter, so be sure to capture photos of hydrangeas on a rainy day!

-Hakusan Shrine.
+Hakusan Shrine in Tokyo.
 Photo by Pixta

 Photo by Pixta